abood-zm/breast-cancer-cellline-classifier/README.md

 ## Dataset

 The dataset consists of four breast cancer cell lines.
+These cell lines are: HS578t, MCF7, MDA-MB-231, and T47D.
 Each cell line is represented by a separate Excel file containing multiple sheets.
 Each sheet corresponds to different experimental conditions or measurement sessions.

 Note: Due to privacy or publication constraints, the dataset is not publicly included in this repository.